 Courses meet at the Center for Achievement in Public Service, 32 College Street, Schulmaier Hall, 1st.
 Floor, Montpelier, unless circumstances require otherwise.
 Our facilities has a large kitchen space, nursing rooms, and working hotel stations.
 Parking is available behind the building, and the main entrance is on the side facing the street, or you can access CAPS via the elevator located at the rear of the building.
 Schulamaier Hall is located on the campus of the Vermont College of Fine Arts at the top of East State Street in Montpelier.

-Tuition for 2016 Cohort (subject to change)
+Tuition (subject to change)

 $500 upon enrollment (early April, year 1)